-For information about the resynchronization process for units of work that fail indoubt, see the CICS Installation Guide.
+For information about the resynchronization process for units of work that fail indoubt, see Installing overview in the Installation Guide.

 Intrapartition transient data

 When a UOW that has updated a logically recoverable intrapartition transient data queue fails indoubt, CICS converts the locks held against the TD queue to retained locks.